 The Loan Agreement also requires the University to pay the Purchase Price of Tendered Bonds that have not been remarketed and for the payment of which moneys have not been received from any Liquidity Facility then in effect.
-The University is to make payment by 1:30 p.m., New York City time, on the Optional Tender Date or Mandatory Tender Date (each a "Tender Date") if notice is given to it by the Tender Agent by 10:00 a.m., New York City time, on the Tender Date if notice is given to it after 10:00 a.m. but by 3:00 p.m., New York City time, on the Tender Date if notice is given to it after 3:00 p.m., New York City time, on the Tender Date.
+The University is to make payment by 1:30 p.m., New York City time, on the Optional Tender Date or Mandatory Tender Date (each a "Tender Date") if notice is given to it by the Tender Agent by 10:00 a.m., New York City time, on the Tender Date, and by 5:00 p.m., New York City time, on the Tender Date if notice is given to it after 10:00 a.m. but by 3:00 p.m., New York City time, on the Tender Date.
 If notice is given to it after 3:00 p.m., New York City time, on the Tender Date, the University is not obligated to make payment until 10:00 a.m. on the following Business Day.
 Payments made by the University or a Liquidity Facility for payment of the Purchase Price of Tendered Bonds, as well as the Remarketing Proceeds of Tendered Bonds, are to be made to the Tender Agent and deposited in the Purchase Account.
 The Purchase Account, all moneys therein and investments thereof are held in trust for, and irrevocably pledged to, the Holders of Tendered Bonds for payment of the Purchase Price of Tendered Bonds.